Umami Pot

 • What is Takenoko Menma?

-• Using packaged bamboo shoots
+• Using packaged bamboo shoots for easy preparation

-• Exploring how to cut bamboo shoots
+• How to cut bamboo shoots for the best texture

 • 📋Step-by-step recipe